-Proposal to widen access to rituximab for treatment of membranous nephropathy
+Proposal to widen access to rituximab for people with B-cell acute lymphoblastic leukaemia/lymphoma

-We are seeking feedback on a proposal to widen access to rituximab.
+We are seeking feedback on a proposal to widen funded access to rituximab (Riximyo).

 What we’re proposing

-We are seeking feedback on a proposal to widen access to rituximab from 1 March 2021 for the treatment of membranous nephropathy in patients at high risk of progression to end-stage kidney disease despite conservative measures.
+We are seeking feedback on a proposal to widen funded access to rituximab (Riximyo) for the treatment of people with newly diagnosed B-cell acute lymphoblastic leukaemia/lymphoma.

 What would the effect be?

-This proposal would mean that from 1 March 2021, funded access to rituximab would be widened to include the treatment of people with membranous nephropathy who remain at high risk of end-stage kidney disease despite more than three months of prior treatment with conservative measures.
+This proposal would mean that from 1 August 2021, funded access to rituximab would be widened to include the treatment of people with newly diagnosed B-cell acute lymphoblastic leukaemia/lymphoma (B-cell ALL).

 Who we think will be interested

-- People with membranous nephropathy and their whānau
+- People with blood cancers and their whānau

-Rituximab is registered with Medsafe for the treatment of non-Hodgkin’s lymphoma, chronic lymphocytic leukaemia, rheumatoid arthritis and granulomatosis.
+Rituximab is Medsafe approved for the treatment of non-Hodgkin’s lymphoma, chronic lymphocytic leukaemia, rheumatoid arthritis, and granulomatosis.

-Rituximab is not registered for use in the other currently funded indications or for the proposed widening of funded access to include membranous nephropathy.
-This means that rituximab would need to be prescribed and used in accordance with section 25 of the Medicines Act 1981 when used in these unapproved indications.
+Rituximab is not Medsafe approved for use in the other currently funded indications or for the proposed widening of funded access to include B-cell ALL.

 Why we’re proposing this

-A funding application for widened access to rituximab for people with membranous nephropathy was reviewed by PHARMAC’s Pharmacology and Therapeutics Advisory Committee (PTAC) in August 2020.(external link)
+A funding application for rituximab for the treatment of newly diagnosed B-cell ALL(external link) was reviewed by PHARMAC’s Cancer Treatments Subcommittee of Pharmacology and Therapeutics Advisory Committee (PTAC) (CaTSoP) in August 2017 and in February 2021.

 Details about our proposal

-Funded access to rituximab (Riximyo) would be amended in Section B and Part II of Section H of the Pharmaceutical Schedule from 1 March 2021 to include people with membranous nephropathy who continue to be at high risk of progression to end-stage kidney disease despite at least three months of prior treatment with conservative measures as follows (new criteria shown only):
+The criteria for funded access to rituximab (Riximyo) would be amended in Section B and Part II of Section H of the Pharmaceutical Schedule from 1 August 2021 to include people with B-cell ALL (proposed new criteria shown only):

-Initial application – (Membranous nephropathy) only from a nephrologist or practitioner on the recommendation of a nephrologist.
-Approvals valid for 6 weeks for applications meeting the following criteria:
+Initial application - (B-cell acute lymphoblastic leukaemia/lymphoma*) only from a relevant specialist or medical practitioner on the recommendation of a relevant specialist.
+Approvals valid for 2 years for applications meeting the following criteria:

 All of the following:

-- The total rituximab dose used would not exceed the equivalent of 375 mg/m² of body surface area per week for a total of 4 weeks.
+- The total rituximab dose would not exceed the equivalent of 375 mg/m2 per dose for a maximum of 18 doses.